LazaroDGM/change-point-optative/README.md

 <!-- A continuación se hace una implementación del algoritmo `PELT`.
 Nos basamos tanto en la implementación de Conferencia como la explicada en el artículo **"Killick, R., Fearnhead, P., & Eckley, I. A. (2012, oct).
 Optimal detection of changepoints with a linear computational cost.
 Journal of the American Statistical Association"**.
 Es importante señalar que PELT hace uso del **Teorema 3.1** de este artículo para descarta posibles puntos de cambios.
 Este Teorema expresa lo siguiente: -->

 *Theorem 3.1*: We assume that when introducing a changepoint into a sequence of observations, the cost, $C$, of the sequence reduces.
-More formally, we assume there exists a constant $K$ such that for all $t < s <T$.
+More formally, we assume there exists a constant $K$ such that for all $t\lt s \lt T$.

 Then pseudo-code of our algorithm looks like:
 <!-- Luego el pseudocódigo de nuestro algoritmo sería: -->